-A group of La Cañada Unified elementary school students recently took a turn at the mike, interviewing notable community figures for a class that teaches would-be entrepreneurs how to use podcasting to promote ideas and causes they care about.
+A group of La Cañada Unified elementary school students recently took a turn at the mike, interviewing notable community figures for a class that teaches aspiring entrepreneurs how to use podcasting to promote ideas and causes they care about.
 Full Article

 In my six-year study of breakthrough innovators, there was a pattern that was inescapable: many of the world’s most famous innovators struggled with the structure of formal education, and many had far less formal education than you would expect.
 I started to wonder if the examples of these exceptionally successful and smart people should inspire us to rethink how we deliver education.
 Full article